helenahartmann/awesome-PhD/README.md

 - [3D BRAIN](https://www.instructables.com/3D-print-your-own-brain/): Do you have an anatomical scan of your brain and access to a 3D-printer?
 Follow this easy tutorial to print your own brain.
 - [DICOMTAGS](https://exiftool.org/TagNames/DICOM.html): Do you want to know where a specific information is saved in the DICOM file of your imaging data.
 Check out DICOM Tags.
 - [EDUCORTEX](https://paulscotti.github.io/educortex/): This handy educational, browser-based visualization tool allows you to enter any functional or anatomical term and visualize the parts of the brain that are most associated with that term.
 Check the [GitHub repository](https://github.com/PaulScotti/educortex) or corresponding [paper](https://jose.theoj.org/papers/10.21105/jose.00075).
+- [FMRI COURSE](https://ucl.podia.com/designing-and-analysing-fmri-experiments): Learn how to design and analyze fMRI experiments in this free course.
 - [NEUROQUERY](https://neuroquery.org/): NeuroQuery is a tool for meta-analysis of neuroimaging studies, relating text queries to activations as well as associations between terms used together in neuroimaging publications.
 More info in the corresponding [paper](https://elifesciences.org/articles/53385).
 - [NEUROSYNTH](https://neurosynth.org/): NeuroSynth is for large-scale, automated synthesis of functional magnetic resonance imaging (fMRI) data.
 You can search for word associations and papers with specific MNI coordinates.